imcf/lxc-scripts/README.md

 In addition to using Apt-Cacher-NG it is also supported to use a local package cache that will be copied into the container by the [prepare-apt.inc.sh](lxc-post-create.d/prepare-apt.inc.sh) scriptlet.
-To enable it, create a symlink called `localpkgs` poining to a location containing a subdirectory **`lists`** with APT list files (like `/var/lib/apt/lists/`) and a subdirectory **`archives`** containing (some of) the corresponding `.deb` files (like `/var/cache/apt/archives/`).
+To enable it, create a symlink called `localpkgs` pointing to a location containing a subdirectory **`lists`** with APT list files (like `/var/lib/apt/lists/`) and a subdirectory **`archives`** containing (some of) the corresponding `.deb` files (like `/var/cache/apt/archives/`).